tbevilacqua/servicenow2020/Writing/metoohonesty.md

 The presumption is that evil will be self-evident.
 That the truth is plain for all.

-Sexual assault is rarely committed in broad daylight in the public square.
+Sexual assault is rarely committed in broad daylight, in the public square.
 And therefore the presumption that someone else knows the truth is complicated

 Alyssa Milano is going through this right now, with regards to accusation against Biden.
-The person who kicked off this movement is accused of knowing the truth, but silencing her own conscience for the privileged status she enjoys in the feminist wing of the Democratic Party and her left leaning community in California.
+The person who kicked off this movement is now herself accused of knowing the truth, but silencing her own conscience for the privileged status she enjoys in the feminist wing of the Democratic Party and her left leaning community in California.
 Essentially this becomes an unwinnable purity contest.
 "Believe all Women," fits nicely on a bumper sticker and is clearly in opposition to patriarchal norms.
 But its not morally superior to "Believe all Men."
 Seeking truth is the high ground in this fight.

-Now drop the accusation that the truth is evident, and look again that the other option.
+Now drop the accusation that the truth in any one circumstance is evident, and look again that the other option:
-Our patriarchal culture and our privilege clouded our evolutionary skill to detect the lie.
+Our patriarchal culture and our privilege has clouded our evolutionary skill to detect the lie.
 Our collective and unconscious bias is partly to blame.
+We've already accepted that construct with regards to race.
+Institutional racism can exists without conscious racists, and its effects

 And in that sense, "Believe all Women" has a definite purpose at an inflection point in time.
 It is an opportunity to recalibrate our bullshit detectors.